Bill-Windsor/IBM-Watson-ML-Classification/README.md

  * Support Vector Machine
  * Logistic Regression

 assessed using these Accuracy Score Measurements:
  * Jaccard Similarity Score
  * F1-Score
  * LogLoss - for Logistic Regression

-The project may be rendered
+The analyses may be rendered and viewed with the Jupyter Notebook Viewer web facility by clicking on this URL:
 https://nbviewer.jupyter.org/github/Bill-Windsor/IBM-Watson-ML-Classification/blob/master/IBM-Machine-Learning_Final-Project-Classifier.ipynb